sampsyo/cs6120/content/blog/2020-12-20-bril-algebraic-data-types/index.md

 The `construct` instruction is used to construct sum types.
 It takes as its sole argument the value to use.
-The semantics of the instruction dictate that constructor to use is determined automatically by examining the runtime type of the argument.
+The semantics of the instruction dictate that constructor to use is determined automatically by examining the run-time type of the argument.

 The destination must have a sum type and the type of the argument must correspond to one of the constructors of that sum type.